 \subsection{Catalytic disruption analysis}

-For the catalytic disruption test, we identified condition-specific essential reactions in the following way: in the model, for each condition considered, we determined the reactions whose knockout led to inability to produce biomass.
-A small number of known false-positives, which are essential in \textit{i}CH360 only due to its lack of certain reactions or pathways, were excluded from the analysis.
-For each essential reaction, we considered all associated genes and investigated the removal of each of them, individually, from the graph.
-The effect of the simulated knockout was propagated across the graph by removing all nodes from the graph for which the gene is required according to the nodes' boolean GPR rules (see Supplementary Information \ref{graph_based_computations}).
-Finally, the outcome of each simulated knockout was catalogued based on the reaction-level disruption it caused (see main text).
+For the catalytic disruption test, we identified condition-specific essential reactions in the following way: in the model, for each condition considered, we determined the reactions whose knockout led to the inability to produce biomass.
+A small number of known false positives, which are essential in \textit{i}CH360 only due to its lack of certain reactions or pathways, were excluded from the analysis.
+For each essential reaction, we considered all associated genes and investigated the removal of each of them individually from the graph.
+The effect of the simulated knockout was propagated across the graph by removing all nodes from the graph for which the gene is required according to the nodes' Boolean GPR rules (see Supplementary Information \ref{graph_based_computations}).
+Finally, the result of each simulated knockout was catalogued according to the reaction-level disruption it caused (see the main text).
 Whenever multiple reactions were disrupted by the knockout of a gene, the strongest disruption among them was assigned to the knockout, in the following precedence order: complete disruption, full primary disruption, partial primary disruption, secondary disruption.
-The analysis was repeated for a total of \(9\) growth conditions, and each condition-gene pair, labelled with the assigned disruption type, was compared with experimentally measured mutant relative fitness (averaged across available replicates for that condition-gene combination), using the dataset from \cite{price_mutant_2018}.
+The analysis was repeated for a total of \(9\) growth conditions, and each condition-gene pair, labelled with the assigned disruption type, was compared with experimentally measured mutant relative fitness (averaged across available replicates for that condition-gene combination), using the data set from \citeauthoryear{price_mutant_2018}.